UndeadZeratul/wartrophies/README.md

 ### Important
 ---
-The mod is not multiplayer compatible!
+- The mod is not multiplayer compatible!
+- You currently need a dev build of GZDoom to run this!
+It uses bleeding edge features.
+Get a dev build [here](https://devbuilds.drdteam.org/gzdoom/).

 ### Do this if you want addon support
 ---